core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Since the signing process takes as input also the ciphertext of the COSE_Encrypt0 object, the countersignature is bound not only to the intended OSCORE group, hence to the triplet (Master Secret, Master Salt, ID Context), but also to a specific Sender ID in that group and to its specific symmetric key used for AEAD encryption, hence to the quartet (Master Secret, Master Salt, ID Context, Sender ID).

-This makes it possible to prevent the attack described below, where a malicious group member can inject forged messages to a different OSCORE group than the originally intended one.
+This makes it practically infeasible to perform the attack described below, where a malicious group member can inject forged messages to a different OSCORE group than the originally intended one.
 Let us consider:

 * Two OSCORE groups G1 and G2, with ID Context (Group ID) Gid1 and Gid2, respectively.
 Both G1 and G2 use the AEAD cipher AES-CCM-16-64-128, i.e. the MAC of the ciphertext is 8 bytes in size.